alicia4550/book-gallery/README.md

 ![List View](demo_img/demo7.png)
 *List View*

-A modal is displayed when a book is clicked on, providing more details about the book - a larger image of the cover, the title, the author(s), and a description.
+A modal is displayed when a book is clicked on, providing more details about the book - a larger image of the cover, the title, the author(s), page count, description, and a list of genres.

 ![Book Modal](demo_img/demo2.png)
 *Book Modal*